-- The mongoose outweighs the mongoose in size and speed.
+- The mongoose outweighs the taipan in size and speed.

-- If the two animals fought, the mongoose would likely win but then die afterwards due to its limited resistance to the fierce snake’s unfamiliar venom.
+- If the two animals fought, the mongoose would likely win but then die afterward due to its limited resistance to the fierce snake’s unfamiliar venom.

 The inland taipan goes by many names.
 Whether the reptile is called the fierce snake, western taipan, or the small-scaled snake, it’s deadly all the same.
 In fact, this snake regularly ranks among the top 10 most venomous snakes in the world, and it may just possess the most powerful venom of any snake.
 Nevertheless, we have to wonder what would happen in an inland taipan vs mongoose fight.

 After all, the mongoose is known to specifically hunt down and eat venomous snakes.
-This terrestrial mammal actually has an omnivorous diet, including some plants into its diet of rodents, worms, birds, insects, and small reptiles.
+This terrestrial mammal actually has an omnivorous diet, including some plants in addition to rodents, worms, birds, insects, and small reptiles.
 But it is renowned for its aggression when threatened.